chlobeau/moveAppHomeRange/README.md

 ### Input data
 Move2 object in Movebank format.
+App will not accept Move2 objects that have already been split as they are in a list format.

 ### Output data